 A critique is not the same.
 An editor is not your friend, they’re a ruthless manuscript analyst, so don’t go the paid critique option when you REALLY need encouragement in this vulnerable, quite lonely and gruelling endeavour that is writing a memoir manuscript (particularly if you’re exploring trauma or very tough memories).

 When I was working on my memoir manuscripts I was lucky enough, having spent years working as a freelance writer, to have a few writer friends who’d ‘graduated’ to author, who I called upon for support and encouragement in the process.
 Two had written memoirs.
+It’s important to seek advice only from those who are expert in your genre.
+There’s an ENORMOUS difference in writing general nonfiction and writing memoir.
+Memoir requires a different type of grit.

 Without those early bolstering conversations, I wouldn’t have felt the inspiration and courage to keep going when things were tricky.